-- 217 OVEN: Any unit with a thermally insulated chamber supplied with heat from combusted fuel in which material is heated, baked, dried, or cured in direct contact with the products of combustion. - 218 PROCESS TEMPERATURE: For the purpose of this rule, the process temperature of a unit is considered to be the maximum operating temperature of the unit under maximum designed production rate. - 219 RATED HEAT INPUT CAPACITY: The heat input capacity in million Btu per hour specified on the nameplate of the miscellaneous combustion unit.
+- 22147 OVEN: Any unit with a thermally insulated chamber supplied with heat from combusted fuel in which material is heated, baked, dried, or cured in direct contact with the products of combustion. - 22218 PROCESS TEMPERATURE: For the purpose of this rule, the process temperature of a unit is considered to be the maximum operating temperature of the unit under maximum designed production rate. - 22349 RATED HEAT INPUT CAPACITY: The heat input capacity in million Btu per hour specified on the nameplate of the miscellaneous combustion unit- or cooking unit.
 If the heat input capacity on the nameplate of the combustion unit's burner is different from the heat input capacity on the nameplate of the unit, the heat input capacity of the burner will be used to determine rated heat input capacity.
-If the combustion unit has been altered or modified such that its maximum heat input capacity is different than the heat input capacity specified on the nameplate, the new maximum heat input capacity will be considered as the rated heat input capacity. - 220 ROASTER: Any oven used to dry roast nuts, coffee beans, or other plant seeds. - SHUTDOWN: The period of time a unit is cooled from its normal operating temperature.
-The shutdown period is limited to two hours. - STARTUP: The period of time, not to exceed two hours, in which a unit is brought to its operating temperature and pressure immediately after a period in which the fuel flow is shut off for a continuous period of 30 minutes or longer. - STATIONARY SOURCE: Any building, structure, facility, or emissions unit that emits or may emit any regulated air pollutant directly or as a fugitive emission. - 223.1 Building, structure, facility, or emissions unit includes all pollutant emitting activities that: - a. belong to the same industrial grouping, and - b. are located on one property or on two or more contiguous properties, and - c. are under the same or common ownership, operation, or control or are owned or operated by entities that are under common control. - 223.2 Pollutant emitting activities are considered a part of the same industrial grouping if: - a. they belong to the same two-digit standard industrial classification (SIC) code, or - b. they are part of a common production process.
-(Common production process includes industrial processes, manufacturing processes and any connected processes involving a common material).
+If the combustion unit has been altered or modified such that its maximum heat input capacity is different than the heat input capacity specified on the nameplate, the new maximum heat input capacity will be considered as the rated heat input capacity. - 2240 ROASTER: Any oven used to dry roast nuts, coffee beans, or other plant seeds. - 2254 SHUTDOWN: The period of time a unit is cooled from its normal operating temperature.
+The shutdown period is limited to two hours. - 226 SOYBEAN ROASTER: Any oven used to dry roast soybeans or other similar legumes where the soybeans or other legumes travel directly through the burner flame. - STARTUP: The period of time, not to exceed two hours, in which a unit is brought to its operating temperature and pressure immediately after a period in which the fuel flow is shut off for a continuous period of 30 minutes or longer. - STATIONARY SOURCE: Any building, structure, facility, or emissions unit that emits or may emit any regulated air pollutant directly or as a fugitive emission. - 2283.1 Building, structure, facility, or emissions unit includes all pollutant emitting activities that: - a. belong to the same industrial grouping, and - b. are located on one property or on two or more contiguous properties, and - c. are under the same or common ownership, operation, or control or are owned or operated by entities that are under common control. - 2283.2 Pollutant emitting activities are considered a part of the same industrial grouping if: - a. they belong to the same two-digit standard industrial classification (SIC) code, or - b. they are part of a common production process.
+(Common production process includes industrial processes, manufacturing processes and any connected processes involving a common material). - 229 THERM: One hundred thousand (100,000) British Thermal Units.